udellgroup/oboe/README.md

 * verbose (Boolean): Whether or not to generate print statements that showcase the progress.
 By default, false.
 * n_cores (int): Maximum number of CPU cores to use.
 The default value 'None' means no limit, i.e., up to all the CPU cores of the machine.
 * runtime_limit (int): Maximum runtime for AutoLearner fitting, in seconds.
 By default, 512 seconds as the timeout limit.
 * scalarization (str): Scalarization of the covariance matrix for mininum variance selection.
 One of {'D', 'A', 'E'}.
-'D', as the default value, is the best-performing and fastest scalarization method in practice.
+'D', as default, enjoys best performance and fastest speed in practice.
-* solver (str): The convex solver for classic experiment design problem.
+* solver (str): The convex solver for classic experiment design.
 Possible value is one of {'scipy', 'cvxpy'}.
 By default, 'scipy'.
 * build_ensemble (Boolean): Whether to build an ensemble of promising models.
 * stacking_alg(str): The method used for ensemble construction.
 One of {'greedy', 'stacking'}.
 By default, 'greedy'.